 Reducing Waste Treatment Time Between Wells

-Some SAGD pad operations have multiple drilling, coring and completion activities occurring concurrently.
+Some SAGD pad operations have multiple drilling, coring, and completion activities occurring concurrently.
 There is little time for routine maintenance and housekeeping procedures between wells, therefore communication is important in order to make sure all services are coordinated in preparation for the next drilling activity.
 Most rigs are able to move between wells on a pad in four to five hours, and self-contained rigs in less time than this, leaving little time for fluid change out or fluid reconditioning.

 Standard solids control practices are ongoing during drilling; however, dewatering operations may be concurrent while drilling and are accelerated between moves.
 One large centrifuge can dewater 10-12m³ per/hr of fluid.
 For example, if 100m³ of fluid requires dewatering, it will take between four to five hours with two such machines.
 This means that spent fluid can be completely treated while a rig moves between wells.
 It is not uncommon to dewater between 30-60m³ per day as routine practice while drilling is ongoing.
 This thereby reduces the amount requiring dewatering at the end of a section.

 Unlike traditional drilling operations, SAGD projects drill virtually non-stop.
-Most wells on a pad are batch drilled (all surface holes are drilled, then all intermediates, then all horizontals), and rig personnel have little or no time to monitor solids control equipment.
+Most wells on a pad are batch drilled (all surface holes are drilled, then all intermediates, then all horizontals), and rig personnel has little or no time to monitor solids control equipment.
 This task falls to the solids control companies to supply qualified field service technicians to run this aspect of the operation.

 This created a manpower gap for qualified solids control technicians in Western Canada.
-With the ever changing nature of SAGD operations and so many new projects starting up (29 companies are currently active in SAGD and heavy oil), many service companies are forced to hire extra personnel and fast-track classroom training prior to field exposure and on the job training.
-It is beneficial to coordinate the technicians’ schedules with the remainder of rig site personnel in order to develop a close working relationship and good communication.
+With the ever-changing nature of SAGD operations and so many new projects starting up (29 companies are currently active in SAGD and heavy oil), many service companies are forced to hire extra personnel and fast-track classroom training prior to field exposure and on the job training.
+It is beneficial to coordinate the technicians’ schedules with the remainder of the rig site personnel in order to develop a close working relationship and good communication.

 Some early projects required up to three technicians per shift to effectively manage the solids control and dewatering demands.
-However, with the introduction of large bowl centrifuges, more concise equipment packaging and on-site experience, this number has been reduced.
-Currently most SAGD projects require only one field service technician per 12-hour shift; however, end of pad moves may require extra personnel.
+However, with the introduction of large bowl centrifuges, more concise equipment packaging, and on-site experience, this number has been reduced.
+Currently, most SAGD projects require only one field service technician per 12-hour shift; however, end-of-pad moves may require extra personnel.

 Due to the nearly continuous use of the equipment and the abrasive nature of the sand, it is imperative to establish an aggressive and proactive maintenance schedule.
 Shaker screens are checked constantly and repaired or replaced as needed.
-Centrifuges and feed pumps are monitored for any decrease in efficiency.
+Centrifuges and feed pumps are monitored for any decrease in inefficiency.
 Minor inspection is done daily and minor lubrication at the end of every section drilled.
-A more thorough inspection and service occurs weekly whereby the wear on rotating parts is measured and recorded for trending.
+A more thorough inspection and service occur weekly whereby the wear on rotating parts is measured and recorded for trending.

-This monitoring has fostered centrifuge and centrifugal pump rotating assembly change-out policies to be implemented as standard procedure.
+This monitoring has fostered centrifuge and centrifugal pump rotating assembly change-out policies to be implemented as standard procedures.
 This is in direct response to the wear seen with continuous use, and as a result of lessons learned from the proactive maintenance program.
-Under this policy operators incur the cost of trucking and replacement, while the equipment supplier incurs the burden for wear and tear.
+Under this policy, operators incur the cost of trucking and replacement, while the equipment supplier incurs the burden for wear and tear.
 The maintenance program has worked very well and keeps the solids control equipment at optimum performance, greatly reducing or eliminating downtime.
 Additionally and as a result of this, modifications and adjustments to rebuilding practices can be reviewed for effectiveness.
 Upgrades are incorporated with little or no interruption of service.
-Since many of theses changes are not noticed by visually inspecting the equipment, the benefits of these design enhancements are only seen in the form of reduced repair costs and increased reliability.
+Since many of these changes are not noticed by visually inspecting the equipment, the benefits of these design enhancements are only seen in the form of reduced repair costs and increased reliability.

 Another maintenance program has been implemented for shale shakers.
-Since shale shakers are the first line of defense for good solids control, some SAGD operators have contracted shale shaker manufacturers to inspect and maintain rig owned shakers.
+Since shale shakers are the first line of defense for good solids control, some SAGD operators have contracted shale shaker manufacturers to inspect and maintain rig-owned shakers.
 The benefits they reap from this minor cost are longer equipment life and better performance.
 Reports of increased screen life and decreased downtime have led these operators to incorporate this service into their standard operations.